-An advance in integration – the first step in integrating major league baseball -- had come in 1947 when Jackie Robinson began playing for the Brooklyn Dodgers.
-More integration came when President Truman desegregated the military, Korea being the first war that Americans fought with integrated units.
-And in 1954 black men were receiving commissions as officers.
+In major league baseball in 1947 Jackie Robinson began playing for the Brooklyn Dodgers.
+Another step in integration came in July 1948, when President Truman desegregated the military.
+The Korean War (1950-53) became the first war that Americans fought with integrated units.

-In the Fifties, blacks were rising in the world of popular entertainment.
+In the 1950s, people opposed to integration were watching black rise in the world of popular entertainment.
 Count Basie and Nat King Cole were popular.
 In the mid-fifties Harry Belafonte became a popular singer.
 Fats Domino was putting songs in the top 40.
 Little Richard began singing for young white audiences.
 So too did Big Mama Thorton, with her lively song "Hound Dog."
 In 1957 Chuck Berry was playing music that appealed to young whites.
 In the fifties, Diana Ross and the Supremes were on top in music.
 Eartha Kitt was popular.
 And Sidney Poitier was a rising movie star.
-Stars like Nat King Cole and their families experienced bigotry in their white Hollywood, California neighborhood.
+Stars like Nat King Cole and their families experienced bigotry in their white Hollywood, California, neighborhood.
 And regarding the new popularity of rock and roll, a few older whites were upset with Elvis Presley because he was helping to make popular what they called "nigger music."
-Nevertheless, a shift in attitude by whites toward black people was taking place.
-Meanwhile, battles over civil rights for blacks had begun.
+At the driveway of a few luxurious Beverly Hills homes the little statues of a black boy horse groom were soon to disappear.
+A shift in attitude by whites toward black people had begun, as had battles for civil rights for so-called people of color.

 In 1954, a class action suit on behalf of thirteen families in Topeka, Kansas, challenged school segregation.
-A third-grader, Linda Brown, was forbidden to go to school four blocks away, and she had to ride a bus to an all black school five miles away.
+A third-grader, Linda Brown, was forbidden to go to school four blocks away from her home.
+She had to ride a bus to an all black school five miles away.
 In a case to be known as Brown versus the Board of Education, the Supreme Court ruled unanimously that racial segregation in public schools was unconstitutional.
 Many whites in the South believed that doing away with segregation in the schools would lower school standards and demean them.
-And the battle over school integration in the South was about to begin.
+The battle over school integration in the South was about to begin.

-But before the school integration battles began, a forty-two year old woman in Montgomery Alabama, Rosa Parks, created a stir that was also to make its way to the Supreme Court.
-In December, 1955, Rosa Parks was on her way home from her job as a seamstress in a department store.
-She was riding in the middle of a bus, in seats designated for whites if all the seats in the white section in the front of the bus were taken.
-A white man boarded the bus and asked that the blacks in the middle of the bus move to the rear so he could take a seat.
+But first a forty-two year old woman in Montgomery Alabama, Rosa Parks, created a stir that was also to make its way to the Supreme Court.
+In December, 1955, Parks was on her way home from her job as a seamstress in a department store.
+She was riding in the middle of a bus, in seats designated for whites.
+A man boarded the bus and exercised his privilege as a white by asking that blacks in the middle of the bus move to the rear so he could take a seat.
 The blacks around Parks complied, but Parks refused to move.
 She was tired.
 She was also a civil rights militant, part-time activist for the local chapter of the National Association for the Advancement of Colored People (NAACP), and she drew strength from her religion.
 The bus driver called the police, who came and took Parks to the police station, where she was fingerprinted and jailed.
 She called an NAACP lawyer.
 The city of Montgomery fined Parks, and her lawyer advised her not to pay.
 Encouraged by the Supreme Court's ruling on segregation in public schools, the NAACP wanted to test the constitutionality of segregation in public bussing.